DavidVique1998/wizard-illarli/README.md

    cd ..
    docker-compose up --build
    ```
-5. **Wait for the node_modules to install when this is completed the path and port will be shown**
+5. **Wait for the Dockerfile commands to finish, this install dependencies and run the application in development mode, will be shown: "Container wizardillarli-vue-1  Started"**

 6. **Access the application:**
    Open your browser and navigate to `http://localhost:5173`.